tekknolagi/isdt/index.md

 ### Week 7, Lecture 1: Intro to build systems (Build 1)

 1. What problem do build systems solve?
-(Do you hate typing g++ repeatedly to compile your projects?
+(Do you hate typing `g++` repeatedly to compile your projects?
 Do you hate waiting for your entire project to get rebuilt every time you make a change?
 How is a COMP 11 project different from another project - what different needs might they have?)
 2. How does it solve it?
 (Specify end results and what their component parts are; let the tooling do the repetitive work)
-3. Build systems can be closely tied to specific languages (mention npm, Python setuptools, Cargo, go build, Cabal, etc)
+3. Build systems can be closely tied to specific languages (mention `npm`, Python setuptools, Cargo, `go build`, Cabal, etc)
 4. Why will we focus on Make in this class?
 (Doesn't assume a specific language, although definitely geared towards C; easily applicable to C/C++ projects in Tufts CS classes; widely used in the real world)